SecureSense: Defending Adversarial Attack for Secure Device-Free Human Activity Recognition: Security Issue in Device-Free Sensing

 \subsection{IoT-enabled Device-Free Sensing System}

-Recent IoT-enabled sensors have empowered accurate device-free human activity recognition.
+Recent IoT-enabled sensors and deep learning models have empowered accurate device-free human activity recognition.
 The device-free HAR sensors are mainly composed of light, ultrasound, radar and radio frequency.
-These HAR systems usually collect and transmit data to an embedded board or a cloud server for further computations, which is vulnerable to adversarial attacks.
-Among these device-free HAR systems, WiFi-based sensing leverages existing WiFi infrastructures for smart sensing, which is cost-effective.
-Furthermore, it extracts fine-grained Channel State Information (CSI) from Multiple Input Multiple Output (MIMO) WiFi communication links \cite{xie2015precise}, and enables accurate activity or gesture recognition applications \cite{yang2018device,zou2018deepsense}.
-In this paper, we set WiFi-based device-free sensing system as an example, and study how adversarial attacks affect their deep HAR models.
+These HAR systems usually collect and transmit data to an embedded IoT board or a cloud server for further computations, which is vulnerable to attackers.
+Attackers can hack in communication system or IoT operating system to tamper sensing data.
+By adding some artificial noises, sensing data becomes ``adversarial samples'' that induces deep models to make wrong or even attacker-specified predictions, leading to misleading data in downstreaming applications of HAR.
+For example, the goal of the attackers could be to disturb the occupancy estimation and fire alarm system.
+The wrong human data can lead to more energy consumption and trigger fire-fighting systems.
+This paper aims to study how to increase the model security by enhancing the prediction robustness against these adversarial samples.

+Among prevailing device-free HAR systems, WiFi-based sensing leverages existing WiFi infrastructures for smart sensing, which is cost-effective.
+Furthermore, it extracts fine-grained Channel State Information (CSI) from Multiple Input Multiple Output (MIMO) WiFi communication links \cite{xie2015precise,yang2022deep,yang2021deep}, and enables accurate activity or gesture recognition applications \cite{yang2018device,zou2018deepsense,wang2021multimodal}.
+Here, we set WiFi-based device-free sensing system as an example, and study how adversarial attacks affect their deep HAR models.
 In wireless sensing, the WiFi signals are transmitted from a transmitter to a receiver, and the CSI data reflects the propagation states of communication links such as reflection and diffraction phenomena of WiFi signals.
 When human activities are performed within the sensing range, specific human motions can lead to similar patterns of CSI curves.
 In this sense, different human activities or gestures have different CSI patterns, which can be identified by deep neural networks \cite{yang2019learning}.
 The CSI data is sampled from Channel Impulse Response (CIR) $h(\tau)$ in Orthogonal Frequency Division Multiplexing (OFDM) at the physical layer, and can be represented by

 where $||H_i||$ and $\angle H_i$ are the amplitude and phase of $i$-th subcarrier.
 For each timestamp, we have a CSI sample that consists of 56 subcarriers at 40MHz bandwidth and 114 subcarriers at 40MHz bandwidth for one pair of antennas.
 Running a WiFi-based HAR system with 3 pairs of antennas at 80MHz bandwidth, we can collect activity data samples $x$ with a size of $3\times 114\times T$ where $T$ is the number of packets representing the time duration of an activity. $T$ normally stands for a few seconds duration with a sampling rate of 10-100Hz, and falls into $[50,500]$.
 Since the amplitude of CSI has been sufficient for HAR, only amplitude modality is utilized in this paper.